This thread has been bookmarked. Visit your bookmarked threads to review.

 So, if the service line up to the curb stop is lead, it sounds like I can persuade the water company into changing it?
 But even them, wouldn't the main be lead also?
 They just did a water main repair 2 blocks from me after the weather warmed up it was leaking bad right in the middle of a 4 way intersection.

 Edit : forgot to mention.
 Back in 2011 when we ripped out all of the galvanized pipe, except for the incoming line, every pipe was spotless inside.
 I keep assuming the incoming line has problems because my water pressure stinks especially if you flush a toilet.
 I have 3/4" copper for the majority of things splitting down to 1/2" to each fixture.
 I see no reason my pressure would drop a lot when water is used unless the service line has problems.Weil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.